sbraende/sbraende/README.md

 ## Frontend Developer | Visual-Effects Veteran | Fairly nerdy | 🇳🇴
 My names is Sebastian Brænde, and I'm a frontend developer with a passion for building engaging web experiences.
 Previously, I worked as a Lighting Department Lead, Visual Effects Supervisor, and Senior Visual Effects Artist for commercials, TV, and film.
-I hold a bachelor's degree in Animation and a master's degree in Visual Effects, and I love bringing stories to life through visuals.
+I hold a bachelor's degree in Animation and a master's degree in Visual Effects, and love bringing stories to life through visuals.

 Web-dev portfolio: [sebdev.no](https://sebdev.no/)